The Hunt

 Here’s mine: http://womanontheedgeofreality.com/2012/06/15/friday-fictioneers-visiting-grannys/

-8. Lora Mitchell
+7. Lora Mitchell says:

 An interesting piece if one enjoys the sport.
 Here’s mine: